Recently, I highlighted some of the most expensive credit cards currently available in the United States.

 You also gain free access to airport lounges in over 600 international and domestic locations in 100 countries.
 And you can bring a guest for just $27.

-The Platinum card is also foreign transaction fee free, which is great for world travelers.
+The Platinum card is also foreign transaction fee free, which is great for world travelers, but not that special in and of itself.

 Finally, you also receive up to $500,000 in travel accident insurance when you use the Platinum Card for your purchase.